owncast/owncast/README.md

 1. Ensure you have the gcc compiler configured.
 1. Install the [Go toolchain](https://golang.org/dl/).
 1. Clone the repo.  `git clone https://github.com/owncast/owncast`
-1. Follow the above [Getting Started](#getting-started) instructions, making sure ffmpeg exists and your config file is set.
-1. `go run main.go pkged.go` on the first run will download the required packages needed for the application to build.
+1. `go run main.go pkged.go` will run from source.
-1. It will start running the same as in the above [Usage](#usage) instructions and you can point [OBS to your localhost](#usage-with-obs) instance of it.
+1. Point your [broadcasting software](https://owncast.online/docs/broadcasting/) at your new server and start streaming.

 There is also a supplied `Dockerfile` so you can spin it up from source with little effort.
 [Read more about running from source](https://owncast.online/docs/building/).